 Worldwide Pet Overpopulation Epidemic, who's at fault?

 No one can argue the fact that there is a worldwide pet overpopulation problem.
 In the USA there are 45 cats and dogs for every person born.
 Only one out of ten dogs born ever get a home.
 Only one out of 12 cats born ever find a home.
+According to the ASPCA, animal shelters take in 7.6 million dogs and cats with only 2.7 million animals adopted each year.
 Eight hundred dogs & cats are KILLED each HOUR.
 In Nashville, TN alone, there are 300-500 dogs and cats euthanized (killed) everyday within a 50-mile radius; there just are not enough homes out there for the amount of dogs and cats available for adoption.
 Can you imagine how many dogs and cats are killed worldwide daily?
 A pound in Nashville is reported to kill 95 of every 100 dogs that go in there—it's a vicious cycle.

 In most cases even when a shelter calls themselves a "no-kill" shelter it simply means they give the dogs they don't want to a shelter that IS a kill shelter.
 So does that make it a true “no-kill”?
 No, not in my book, because the animals are not safe just because they end up there.